-Our 2.00% Senior Notes and 3.30% Senior Notes, each with a principal amount of \$400 million, were issued in September 2017.
-Interest on these Senior Notes is paid semi-annually in March and September.
+Our \$400 million, 3.30% Senior Notes, were issued in September 2017 with interest paid semi-annually in March and September.
 Our 3.375% Senior Notes and 3.25% Senior Notes, with principal amounts of \$500 million and \$250 million, respectively, were issued in June 2014 and December 2012, respectively.
 Interest on these Senior Notes is paid semi-annually in June and December.
 Our Senior Notes, which are unsecured, unsubordinated obligations, rank equally in right of payment with any existing and future senior unsecured indebtedness.
+On September 27, 2019, we paid \$400 million to extinguish our 2.00% Senior Notes at maturity.

 We may redeem the Senior Notes in whole or in part, at any time at our option at specified redemption prices.
 In addition, upon the occurrence of certain change of control triggering events, we may be required to repurchase the Senior Notes under specified terms.
 The Senior Notes also include covenants that limit our ability to incur debt secured by liens on assets or on shares of stock or indebtedness of our subsidiaries; to engage in certain sale and lease-back transactions; and to consolidate, merge or sell all or substantially all of our assets.
-As of April 26, 2019, we were in compliance with all covenants associated with the Senior Notes.
+As of April 24, 2020, we were in compliance with all covenants associated with the Senior Notes.

-As of April 26, 2019, our aggregate future principal debt maturities are as follows (in millions):
+As of April 24, 2020, our aggregate future principal debt maturities are as follows (in millions):